- For Professionals

 Certification of the completed building is contingent upon verified performance and existing building energy metrics.

 If you're building to the 2009 IECC, you're ready to step up to Energy Star and IAQ Plus.
 If you're building to Energy Star and IAQ Plus, you're halfway to Zero Energy Ready Home.
-If you're doing ZER, you're close to PHIUS+.
+If you're doing ZERH, you're close to PHIUS+.

 The result is a building that is not just comfortable, healthy, durable, and super energy efficient, but also remarkably resilient in the face of natural disasters and climate change.